SmartSpin2K/SS2K-Documentation/compatibility.md

 * Peloton Bike
 * Peloton Bike+ (with a bluetooth power meter)
 * Almost any spin bike with a Bluetooth power meter connected.
 See [fit instructions](#will-ss2k-fit-my-bike) below.

+In addition to this list, We have a growing selection of inserts and CAD for a variety of bikes on [Github](https://github.com/doudar/SmartSpin2k/tree/develop/Hardware/Common%20Assets/Inserts).

 # Supported Training Programs
 SmartSpin2k will work with the majority of popular training apps.
 This is a list of apps that we have experience with: